Hearing Loss Among Veterans: Military Ear Plug Lawsuit

 Long-term effects of Tinnitus and Hearing Loss

-Hearing injuries and noise-induced injuries can have devastating long-term effects, and because of their lower visibility, often go unreported and be the hardest to deal with.
+Hearing injuries and noise-induced injuries can have devastating long-term effects such as permanent hearing loss, and because of their lower visibility, they often go unreported and be the hardest to deal with.

 Hearing loss affects all aspects of life such as type of employment, family and social relationships and can lead to depression, isolation, and even eventual cognitive decline.